SyedAfridi007/SyedAfridi007/README.md

 # 💫About Me :
 Hello there, this is Syed Afridi.
 I am a Frontend web Developer who has created over 60+ web templates and 300+ web components integrating HTML, CSS, and CSS Plugins such as Bootstrap, Tailwind CSS, CSS Animation, SASS,  JavaScript, and others.
-I am also enthusiastic in UI / UX Designing with FIGMA and have a solid understanding of Software Project Development Management.
+I am also enthusiastic in UI / UX Designing with FIGMA and have a solid understanding of Software Project Development Management.<br>
 Email: syedafridi401@gmail.com

 ## 🌐Socials